 I only met Tahmina recently but she’s someone I immediately clicked with.
 Her work ethic and ability to balance so many things at once is something I both admire and, I think, recognize slightly.

 Talking to other driven young women who are open and curious and full of questions is always a pleasure: they’re the kinds of chats where the hours just disappear.
 She’s also, like me, in her final year at university.
 I can’t wait to see what she does next.

 It is run by myself and Georgina Dunn, my business partner, with myself as Head of Content.
-I also have a kick ass team of editors, directors and journalists who simply have a love for this labour.
+I also have a kick-ass team of editors, directors, and journalists who simply have a love for this labor.

-We have six themes a year and we are currently on Neverland– tales on things from your childhood which effect your adulthood.
-However we concentrate on emerging designers whether that be in textiles or a film maker focusing on architecture.
+We have six themes a year and we are currently on Neverland– tales on things from your childhood that affect your adulthood.
+However, we concentrate on emerging designers whether that be in textiles or a filmmaker focusing on architecture.

 We’re niche in all our culture subsections.
 It is vital to me that we create worthy content as digital journalism still has a bad name.
 The ethos of quality over quantity is very real.

 I grew up in Solihull in the West Midlands and currently reside in lovely Oxford, where my university is-though I am a fake Londoner in how often I am there for work.

 My parents are from North East Bangladesh making me first-generation British.
 I don’t know how much you’ve heard the term ‘the immigration story’, it’s a term of endearment, children use of their parents who weren’t born in the UK as a reminder to strive for a better life.
 It’s rather funny when you look back and see how your parents used that with not finishing your vegetables but nowadays, it is clear how much of an effect my roots have had.

 Maybe it’s because I’m a woman of colour, I have an ‘outside’ perspective whilst been ‘in’ but the consequences of having my parents migrate were positive such as teaching me to have a strong work ethnic.